 Ways to manage a backup Internet link or aggregate your connections

 If you need quality of service and you also need to manage multiple connections you will need to choose a device that can manage this for you.
 We use and recommend Fortinet’s UTM (Unified Threat Management) devices.
-They have devices that scale from very low end for small busniess all the way up to data center size.
-They can also operate in high availability mode allowing for full redundancy where if one connection or one device fails the users wont notice any downtime.
+They have devices that scale from the very low end for small businesses all the way up to data centre size.
+They can also operate in high availability mode allowing for full redundancy where if one connection or one device fails the users won’t notice any downtime.

 Different backup link approaches

-choosing a backup link can sometimes be a lengthy and difficult process.
-If you don’t have time and don’t want to deal with the hassle we recommend using a company who resell multiple service providers.
-The benefit of using a company who can install links from multiple service providers means you only have one company to call when there is a problem.
-They have direct contact with the ISPs and can achieve faster resolution times than having to go directly though a ticket system.
+Choosing a backup link can sometimes be a lengthy and difficult process.
+If you don’t have time and don’t want to deal with the hassle we recommend using a company that resells multiple service providers.
+The benefit of using a company that can install links from multiple service providers means you only have one company to call when there is a problem.
+They have direct contact with the ISPs and can achieve faster resolution times than having to go directly through a ticket system.

-It’s important to install a good firewall router which can handle multiple connections.
+It’s important to install a good firewall router that can handle multiple connections.

 Different problems and approaches